OpenSourcePolitics/decidim-module-ptp/decidim-budgets_booth/README.md

 booth during the voting process and make it extremely clear for them that if they exit the voting booth, they have not yet cast their vote.

+This module also provides design improvements on the projects index view, like the possibility in this view to switch between grid mode and list mode (default is grid mode).

 ## Usage

 This module is built on top of the `decidim-budgets` module and adds extra